ryanneilstroud/InstaReap/README.md

     $ npm test

-## Author Note
+## APK & IPA

-Please find both apk and ipa at the root of this repository.
+Please find apk in the root of this repo.
+I am unable to export an ipa becasue my account is not enrolled in the paid Apple Developer program.

 ## Author Note